cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

-Of primary interest for the API are the symptoms defining a COVID-like illness (fever, along with cough, or shortness of breath, or difficulty breathing) or influenza-like illness (fever, along with a cough or sore throat).
+Of primary interest for the API are the symptoms defining a COVID-like illness (fever, along with cough, or shortness of breath, or difficulty breathing) or influenza-like illness (fever, along with cough or sore throat).
 Using this survey data, we estimate the percentage of people who have a COVID-like illness, or influenza-like illness, in a given location, on a given day.